 Finally, the ingredients for modern pharmaceuticals (medicinal drugs) are often found deep within forests.
 Clearing forest habitat therefore risks the extinction of plant species potentially holding the cure to diseases such as cancer and HIV.8

 And what of your morning coffee?
 Many wild coffee plants are at an increasing risk of extinction due to drought.
-This comes as a consequence of global warming, enhanced by the removal of forests.3 If nothing else, perhaps the threat of losing our favourite hot drink will encourage those responsible to preserve what forests remain.
+This comes as a consequence of global warming, enhanced by the removal of forests.3 Though seemingly trivial, the threat of losing such a popular hot drink surely can only reinforce the importance of encouraging those responsible to preserve what forests remain.

 - Nunez, C. (2019) Deforestation explained [Online] National Geographic [Accessed June 2020]